Hand and Upper Extremity Program

 We frequently work with experts in psychology, genetics, physical medicine, and many other hospital programs to make sure that — once they begin care through the Hand and Upper Extremity Program — our patients get all the care they need.

 Dr. Kim Bjorklund is Director of the Brachial Plexus and Peripheral Nerve Program.
 She is a member of the Department of Plastic and Reconstructive Surgery, Hand Program and Center for Complex and Craniofacial Disorders at Nationwide Children's Hospital and is a Clinical Assistant Professor at The Ohio State University.

 Julie Balch Samora, MD, specializes in pediatric hand and upper extremity, with a focus on congenital differences, cerebral palsy and trauma.
-She is a member of the American Society for Surgery of the Hand (ASSH) Evidence Based Practice Committee, ASSH Ethics and Professionalism Committee, the Ruth Jackson Orthopaedic Society (RJOS) Scientific Committee, and the RJOS Professional Development Committee.
+She is a member of the American Society for Surgery of the Hand (ASSH) Evidence Based Practice Committee, ASSH Ethics and Professionalism Committee, and president of the Ruth Jackson Orthopaedic Society (RJOS).

 All Conditions, One Clinic